-Labour Turnover rate x 100 No. of Workers left during a period ii.Replacement Method:

-Average No. of workers during the period
+Labour Turnover rate x 100 No. of Workers left during a period Average No. of workers during the period iii.Flux Method: -

-Labour Turnover Rate =

-No. of workers replaced during the period
+Labour Turnover Rate = No. of workers replaced during the period x 100

 Average No. of Workers during the period